All Episodes

 And I'm looking, you guys still don't get it.

-All right, we got to take a break.
+All right, we've got to take a break.

-We'll come back, we'll continue.
+We'll continue.

-Dr. Sebastian Gorka is uh with us.
+Dr. Sebastian Gorka is with us.

 By the way, brand new member of the Fox News Channel family, as we welcome him aboard today, it's official.

-It is our responsibility and our duty to confront this danger together, because the longer we wait, the greater the danger grows, and the fewer the options become.
+It is our responsibility and our duty to confront this danger together because the longer we wait, the greater the danger grows and the fewer the options become.

-And to those nations that choose to ignore this threat, or worse still, to enable it.
+And to those nations that choose to ignore this threat, or worse still, to enable it, the weight of this crisis is on your conscience.

 I also have come here to this peninsula to deliver a message directly to the leader of the North Korean dictatorship.